 A political subdivision of the State of New York that is a city, county, town, or incorporated village (a "Requesting Party") may request that a planned or existing overhead facility or facilities in an Existing Overhead Area be installed underground.
 A Requesting Party may make multiple Requests; however, each Request will be addressed separately.
 The Requesting Party shall demonstrate its intent to allow the Authority to collect from the Customers within the Requesting Party's taxing jurisdiction the full incremental revenue requirement associated with the Request and the Requesting Party shall identify the boundary and the service addresses within that boundary that will be subject to the charge.
-Such intent shall be demonstrated by execution of a Memorandum of Understanding in which the Requesting Party shall warrant that it has obtained appropriate authorization to make the Request on behalf of its constituents including by adoption of any such municipal resolution, ordinance, legislation, or other process as may be required by applicable law or regulation.
+Such intent shall be demonstrated by execution of a Memorandum of Understanding in which the Request on behalf of its constituents including by adoption of any such municipal resolution, ordinance, legislation, or other process as may be required by applicable law or regulation.
 The Memorandum of Understanding by the Requesting Party shall include a statement that the Request is in the public interest.